-In addition, we are offering identity theft protection services through IDX, the data breach and recovery services expert.
-IDX identity protection services include: <<12/24>> months of credit and CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed identity theft recovery services.
+In any case, we are notifying you out of an abundance of caution, and are offering identity theft protection services through IDX, a ZeroFox Company, a leader in data breach and recovery services.
+IDX identity protection services include:

+<<12/24>> months of <<Variable Data 8>> CyberScan monitoring, a \$1,000,000 insurance reimbursement policy, and fully managed id theft recovery services.
 With this protection, IDX will help you resolve issues if your identity is compromised.